 SpawnFest is an annual 48 hour online software development contest in which teams from around the world get exactly one weekend to create the best BEAM-based applications they can.
 Special sponsorship brackets also exist for specific uses of BEAM-based technology.
 Check the list of prizes and judges below.

 Participation in SpawnFest is 100% free of charge.All BEAM languages are welcome!

 7 virtual tickets for Code BEAM America 2024

 $3000 in Amazon gift cards

-$750 in Amazon gift cards (for bracket "Livebook projects")
+$750 in Amazon gift cards (for bracket "Livebook Apps")

 - Registration will close 5 days prior to the start date.

-- Each team will have exactly 48 hours to work on their projects.
+- Each team will have exactly 48 hours (plus 2 minutes) to work on their projects.

 - The jury will have a month to evaluate all the submissions (this might take longer, as it's voluntary work).